-Helping couples establish a smooth transition when living together is a must have.
+Helping couples establish a smooth transition when living together is a must-have.
 When two people make a mutual decision to start a life together, it’s beyond a big deal.
 Two people sharing a common space is a recipe for something beautiful if properly addressed.

-A manual for couple’s living together is vital to the longevity of the relationship and your nerves.
+A manual for couples living together is vital to the longevity of the relationship and your nerves.

 - Do NOT make important decisions alone.
 I often find that couples need to have a long and deep discussion pertinent to examples of “decisions that should not be made alone”.

 - “Take one for the team”.
 My coaches used to always say that statement.
 It wasn’t until I moved in with my wife and married that I honestly understood its significance.
-There will be times in your relationship that you will simply have to suck it up and do what is best for the team and not you.
+There will be times in your relationship when you will simply have to suck it up and do what is best for the team and not you.